 Before getting started with the firmware I decided to try and set it all up using CubeMX for STM32 and a new develpment environment – ‘System Workbench for STM32’.
 They go well together but I was struggling with some of the interrupts and how CubeMX forces you to arrange the code.
 Found my way through most of the issues except that damn ADC interrupt that just refuses to work.
 I have it running no problem when not using the HAL drivers.
 Finally gave up upon it and just went with polling the ‘End of conversion’ flag.

 Getting the correct algorithms to detect the line and tweaking the regulator were tedious work.
 PID regulators work best for LTI systems (linear time invariant) which this system of course is not.
-It can still function in a ‘linearised working point’ but since the motor drive cannot be put in reverse to actually break the whole system is not very linear: accelerate fast, decelerate slow.
+It can still function in a ‘linearised working point’ but since the motor drive cannot be put in reverse to actually brake the whole system is not very linear: accelerate fast, decelerate slow.
 And even the acceleration or motor torque seems very non-linear.
 So I started experimenting with squred or even cubed proportional feedback and got some good results but then found that I can get much better results (and less integer overflows) by making the line position detection non-linear.
 The algorithm was found by trial and error on what works best and took quite some time.
 The only good way I found so far is to detect when the center sensor looses sight of the line and the line moves away from the outer sensor – which results in the line position algorithm, a weighted sum, to report the line actually moving back to the center.
 The part I do not like about the algorithm is that for now it has to deal in absolute readings so it may not work well on all robots.
 Here are some not-so scientific measument results (bäschteler style):